-- 3. The responsible members of staff for dealing with SARs [Headteacher and DPO] qualifies the request and confirms the identity of the data subject. - 3.1.
-If an ID check is needed, the one calendar month deadline starts from when the new information is received.
+- 3. The responsible members of staff for dealing with SARs [Headteacher and DPO] qualify the request and confirms the identity of the data subject. - 3.1.
+If an ID check is needed, the one calendar month deadline starts when the new information is received. - 3.2.

-- 3.2.
 If further information to clarify the data request is needed, the one calendar month deadline starts from when the information is received.
 If the data subject does not provide further clarification, the SAR must still be actioned. - 4.
 If the identity/request is qualified, evaluate the request and compile the requested information: - 4.1.
-The time available under GDPR is one month to provide the information free of charge, unless a request is complex, manifestly unfounded or excessive/repetitive. - 5.
-IF requests are complex, manifestly unfounded or excessive, in particular because they are repetitive, the DPO can decide to: - 5.1.
+The time available under UK GDPR is one month to provide the information free of charge unless a request is complex, manifestly unfounded or excessive/repetitive. - 5.
+IF requests are complex, manifestly unfounded or excessive, in particular, because they are repetitive, the DPO can decide to: - 5.1.
 For complex requests extend the time by a further two months (while still notifying the data subject of this decision within one month).
-In these cases, the most senior level of the organisation will be involved, usually the Governing Board or board of Trustees; - 5.2.
-For excessive/repetitive/unfounded requests charge a reasonable fee for administrative costs of providing the information; or provide a negative response to the request. - 6.
+In these cases, the most senior level of the organisation will be involved, usually the Governing Board or Board of Trustees; - 5.2.
+For excessive/repetitive/unfounded requests charge a reasonable fee for administrative costs of providing the information; or providing a negative response to the request. - 6.
 Compile and send the requested data. - 6.1.
-If the request was made electronically (digitally), you should provide the information in a commonly used electronic format.6.2. - 7.
+If the request was made electronically (digitally), you should provide the information in a commonly used electronic format. - 6.2.
+A requestor can ask for copies in a "permanent format" including paper. - 6.3.
+Where sending requests in the post, always double bag and send Special Delivery. - 7.
 Close the request in the Subject Access Request Log.